SPLAB-UFCG/Moenda/README.md

 ```

 #### Rules
 You can specify another file from which to load rules files using `--rules` option.
 This allows you to dynamically load new rules at run time.
 This is useful when you have custom rules that aren't suitable for being bundled with Moenda.
-Check it out our rules as an example.
+Check it out our [rules documentation](https://github.com/SPLAB-UFCG/Moenda/blob/master/rules.md) to see how implement your custom rules.

 #### Path
 You can specify the path to the file(s) to be analyzed using `--path` option.